silinternational/ssp-base/README.md

 [Make](https://www.gnu.org/software/make) is optional but simplifies the build process.

 [PHP](https://www.php.net) and [Composer](https://getcomposer.org) are optional, but at a minimum you need COMPOSER_CACHE_DIR set to a local directory for storing the PHP dependency cache.
-This must be set in your local development environment, not in the Docker container environment.
+This must be exported in your local development environment, not in the Docker container environment.
 For example, in your `~/.bashrc`, include `export COMPOSER_CACHE_DIR="$HOME/.composer"` and create an empty directory at `~/.composer`.

 ## Configuration
 By default, configuration is read from environment variables.
 These are documented